john-lay/learn-z80-assembly/README.md

 ![screenshot of lesson3](https://github.com/john-lay/learn-z80-assembly/raw/master/lesson3/lesson3-screenshot.png)

-## Lesson 4 - Stack, Strings, IFDEF, IX, IY, Call
+## Lesson 4 - Stack, Strings, Call

-Writing ASCII characters to memory and invoke sub-routines with call.
-Create character and string constants with define byte (db).
+* Writing ASCII characters to memory and invoke sub-routines with (call).
+* Create character and string constants with define byte (db).
-Manipulate the stack with (push) and (pop)
+* Manipulate the stack with (push) and (pop).
+* If def (IFDEF, ELSE and ENDIF) are compiler features that threw a `Macro 'someMacro' not defined` error with RGBDS.
+* The indirect registers (IX, and IY) are  missing from the Gameboy.

 ![screenshot of lesson4](https://github.com/john-lay/learn-z80-assembly/raw/master/lesson4/lesson4-screenshot.png)